xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_coming_soon_block.md

 To change the position of the "Coming soon" block:

    * X-Cart versions 5.3.1.4 and later: Use our {% link "Layout Editor" ref_1xoeCJwy %} in Webmaster mode.
    * X-Cart versions prior to 5.3.1.4: Use the setting "Display "Coming soon" block on sidebar (otherwise in center area)".
+Note that Drupal block settings can override this setting (when the DrupalConnector addon is enabled).